triztian/elevators/SOLUTION.md

    moves (travels to another floor) a WebSocket message (JSON) is sent to any
    connected clients.

- * There are 2 drive systems one automatic and a manual one, the automatic owns the worker threads that process the queued floors.
+ * There are 2 drive systems; one automatic and a manual one, the automatic owns the worker threads that process the queued floors.
 The manual one is used mostly for tests.